Research out of Dallas Uncovers Innovative Technique for Solar Panel Production

 Making Renewable Energy More Accessible

 One of the barriers to adopting solar energy can often be the initial price of panel installation.
 Using photonic curing significantly reduces solar panel production costs, helping to make them more affordable and accessible to a wider audience.
+Interested in a solar panel quote?
+See how much you can save with solar.

 In fact, the results from this work by the University of Dallas are so good that the Department of Energy (DoE) has funded further research on creating a low-cost, high-performance solar panel from halide perovskite and oxide.
 Moving forward, the team will continue to work with Texas-based NovaCentrix alongside Energy Materials Corp, which specializes in manufacturing halide perovskite solar panels.